DevExpress-Examples/web-forms-dashboard-pass-hidden-parameters-to-custom-sql-query/Readme.md

 This example shows how to pass a hidden [dashboard parameter](https://docs.devexpress.com/Dashboard/117062) to a [custom SQL query](https://docs.devexpress.com/Dashboard/117193).

+> A user can get sensitive information from dashboard parameters.
+Encode the passed parameter value if possible.
+Do not store any sensitive information in dashboard parameters that isn't encrypted.

 First, [create a dashboard parameter](https://docs.devexpress.com/Dashboard/117547).
 To do this, open the [dashboard menu](https://docs.devexpress.com/Dashboard/117444) and go to the **Parameters** section.
 In this section, create a parameter and specify its settings.
 Disable the [**Visible**](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.Model.Parameter#js_devexpress_dashboard_model_parameter_parametervisible) checkbox to hide the parameter from users.
-In this example, the dashboard parameter's name is **CustomerIdDashboardParameter**:
+In this example, the dashboard parameter's name is **CountryDashboardParameter**:

 ![Create a Dashboard Parameter](images/create-dashboard-parameter.png)

-To allow custom SQL query execution on the server, set the [`ASPxDashboard.AllowExecutingCustomSql`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.AllowExecutingCustomSql) property to `true`.
+Set the [`ASPxDashboard.AllowExecutingCustomSql`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.AllowExecutingCustomSql) property to `true` to allow custom SQL query execution on the server.
 To allow users to edit a custom SQL string in the SQL String editor, set the [`ASPxDashboard.EnableCustomSql`](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboard.EnableCustomSql) property ro `true`.

+> The use of custom SQL queries can lead to inadvertent or unauthorized modifications to your data/database structure.
+Ensure that you follow best practices and implement the appropriate user read/write privileges at database level.

 You can see the query specified for the data source in the [Data Source Wizard](https://docs.devexpress.com/Dashboard/117680):

 ![Create a Dashboard Parameter](images/data-source-wizard-custom-query.png)

-This query contains a query parameter named **CustomerIdParameter**.
-To be able to change the parameter's value, bind it to the **CustomerIdDashboardParameter** dashboard parameter.
+This query contains a query parameter named **CountryParameter**.
+To be able to change the parameter's value, bind it to the **CountryDashboardParameter** dashboard parameter.
 To do this, on the second page of the Data Source Wizard set the parameter's type to *Expression* and specify the corresponding dashboard parameter in the **Value** field :

 ![Create a Dashboard Parameter](images/query-parameter-settings.png)